-There are 4 tubs and 150 degrees hot water is gradually chilled in each tub.
+There are four tubs and 150 degrees F hot water is gradually chilled in each tub.

 Here is clothing optional.

-There are 3 tubs with difference in height.
+There are three tubs with difference in height.

-The water temperature is in a fine balance, so that you will enjoy all the tubs filled with hot, normal, and tepid water!
+The water temperature is in a fine balance, so that you will enjoy all the tubs filled with hotnormaltepid water.